-If you wish to fish while here at camp, please make sure to have a Maryland fishing license if required and bring fishing gear for fishing from shore in our Bass Pond and the Marshyhope Creek.
+Our fishing pond is stocked with bass and bluegill just waiting to be caught!
+If adults or older siblings wish to fish while here at camp, please make sure to have a Maryland fishing license if required.
+We have fishing gear but you are always welcome to bring fishing gear for fishing from shore in our Bass Pond and the Marshyhope Creek.